benwhalley/just-enough-r/docs/datasets.md

+# (PART) Working with data {-}

-# Datasets and dataframes
+# Datasets and dataframes {#datasets-dataframes}

-A dataframe is an object which can store data as you might encounter it in SPSS, Stata or other statistics packages.
-It's much like a spreadsheet, but with some constraints applied
+A dataframe is an object which can store data as you might encounter it in SPSS, Stata, or other statistics packages.

+It's much like a spreadsheet, but with some constraints applied.
-'Constraints' sounds bad, but are helpful here: they make dataframes more structured and predictable to work with:
+'Constraints' sound bad, but are helpful here: they make dataframes more structured and predictable to work with:

-- Each column is a vector, and so can only store one type of data ^[Remember that in a [previous chapter](start_here.html) we created *vectors*, which are sequences that contain only one type of thing, and *lists* (which can contain a mix of different things.]
+- Each column is a vector, and so can [only store one type of data](#vectors-and-lists)].

 - Every column has to be the same length (although missing values are allowed).